 What steps can you take to organise the best arrangements for your children during separation?

 If possible, talk to your partner about the arrangements.
-The best arrangements for your children will be the ones that you agree together.
+The best arrangements for your children will be the ones that you both agree with.

 If you are unable to agree on arrangements through direct discussion, it may be useful to attend mediation where a neutral third party can help you reach an agreement.
 Mediation is voluntary however, if you think Court proceedings may be necessary, it is worth attending mediation as this is a pre-requisite to any court proceedings.